shenwei356/rush/README.md

   14. escape special symbols
       $ seq 1 | rush 'echo -e "a\tb" | awk "{print $1}"' -q
       a
-  15. run a command with relative path in Windows, please use backslash!
+  15. run a command with relative paths in Windows, please use backslash as the separator.
       # "brename -l -R" is used to search paths recursively
       $ brename -l -q -R -i -p "\.go$" | rush "bin\app.exe {}"

   More examples: https://github.com/shenwei356/rush

 Flags:
-  -v, --assign strings            assign the value val to the variable var (format: var=val, val also supports replacement strings)
+  -v, --assign strings            assign the value val to the variable var (format: var=val, val also
+                                  supports replacement strings)
-      --cleanup-time int          time to allow child processes to clean up between stop / kill signals (unit: seconds, 0 for no time) (default 3) (default 3)
-  -c, --continue                  continue jobs.
-NOTES: 1) successful commands are saved in file (given by flag -C/--succ-cmd-file); 2) if the file does not exist, rush saves data so we can continue jobs next time; 3) if the file exists, rush ignores jobs in it and update the file
-      --dry-run                   print command but not run -q, --escape                    escape special symbols like $ which you can customize by flag -Q/--escape-symbols -Q, --escape-symbols string     symbols to escape (default "$#&`") --eta                       show ETA progress bar -d, --field-delimiter string    field delimiter in records, support regular expression (default "\\s+") -h, --help                      help for rush
+      --cleanup-time int          time to allow child processes to clean up between stop / kill signals (unit: seconds, 0 for no time) (default 3) (default 3) -c, --continue                  continue jobs.
+NOTES: 1) successful commands are saved in file (given by flag -C/--succ-cmd-file); 2) if the file does not exist, rush saves data so we can continue jobs next time; 3) if the file exists, rush ignores jobs in it and update the file --dry-run                   print command but not run -q, --escape                    escape special symbols like $ which you can customize by flag -Q/--escape-symbols -Q, --escape-symbols string     symbols to escape (default "$#&`") --eta                       show ETA progress bar -d, --field-delimiter string    field delimiter in records, support regular expression (default "\\s+") -h, --help                      help for rush
-  -I  --immediate-output          print output immediately and interleaved, to aid debugging -i, --infile strings            input data file, multi-values supported -j, --jobs int                  run n jobs in parallel (default value depends on your device) (default 16) -k, --keep-order                keep output in order of input
+  -I, --immediate-output          print output immediately and interleaved, to aid debugging -i, --infile strings            input data file, multi-values supported -j, --jobs int                  run n jobs in parallel (default value depends on your device) (default 16) -k, --keep-order                keep output in order of input
       --no-kill-exes strings      exe names to exclude from kill signal, example: mspdbsrv.exe; or use all for all exes (default none)
-      --no-stop-exes strings      exe names to exclude from stop signal, example: mspdbsrv.exe; or use all for all exes (default none)
-  -n, --nrecords int              number of records sent to a command (default 1) -o, --out-file string           out file ("-" for stdout) (default "-")
-      --print-retry-output        print output from retry commands (default true)
+      --no-stop-exes strings      exe names to exclude from stop signal, example: mspdbsrv.exe; or use all for all exes (default none) -n, --nrecords int              number of records sent to a command (default 1) -o, --out-file string           out file ("-" for stdout) (default "-") --print-retry-output        print output from retry commands (default true)